5 Healthy Soup Recipes for Senior Health

 Cut calories, lose weight and feel more full

 A hearty soup is filling, nutritious, and could help you lose weight.
 Research shows that regularly consuming soup can help lower body weight, combat obesity, and aid in a more balanced diet.
 The best part?
 Make your own healthy homemade soup and enjoy as much as you’d like, without the guilt, restrictions, or deprivation of a trendy diet.

 Treat inflammation and improve the overall health

 Enjoying a daily cup of soup can help keep you hydrated, which helps treat inflammation and can help soothe a sore body.
-The high vegetable content of many soups and stews may also improve your cardiovascular health and improve your risk of cardiovascular disease and quality of life.
+The high vegetable content of many soups and stews may also improve your cardiovascular health and decrease your risk of cardiovascular disease, improving your quality of life.
 Vegetables like lentils which are high in fibre, potassium, and other important health benefits, make soup a great meal to improve heart health and lower your chance of a stroke.
 Choosing heart-healthy soups that are low in sodium can help lower blood pressure and improve your overall health.

 Stay warm and feel good

 Many of us associate soup with positive memories, times with family, and a feeling of comfort.
 Studies show that having a bowl of chicken soup can help shift you into a more positive mindset centered on comfort, relationship, and positive feelings.
 Cooking and sharing a delicious soup on a cold day is a healthy, affordable comfort that we can all indulge in over the coming winter months.
 If you’re a senior who doesn’t have the energy to cook as often, making a giant batch of soup can also be a great thoughtful gift to offer a neighbour.